 NULL values become JSON null

-sql copy
+sql

-⚠ Anti-Pattern — Relying on key order or deduplication
+⚠Anti-Pattern— Relying on key order or deduplication

 JSON_OBJECTAGG does not guarantee key order, and duplicate keys silently drop earlier values.